 Stay overnight in Lhasa

 In the morning, you are heading to Drak Yerpa, a place maybe not that famous but with its advantage.
 It consists of a monastery and several ancient meditation caves.
-There are some holes that kind of arrows left in the cliffs are believed to prove that the legendary hero Ling Gesar had visited this valley.
+Some arrow holes on the cliffs are believed to prove that the legendary hero Ling Gesar had visited this valley.

 Stay overnight in Lhasa